8KOHAN/LeetCode/README.md

-# 📘 LeetCode
+📘 LeetCode

-This repository contains my solutions to problems from **[LeetCode](https://leetcode.com/)**.
-It is aimed at improving algorithmic thinking, preparing for technical interviews, and organizing knowledge of various programming topics.
+This repository contains my solutions to problems from LeetCode.
+It is intended to improve algorithmic thinking, prepare for technical interviews, and organize knowledge of various programming topics.

-### 🧠 Covered topics:
+🧠 Covered Topics:
-- Arrays and Strings
+Arrays and Strings

-- Hash Tables
+Hash Tables

-- Binary Trees and Graphs
+Binary Trees and Graphs

-- Dynamic Programming
+Dynamic Programming

-- Searching and Sorting
+Searching and Sorting

-- Stack, Queue, Linked Lists
+Stack, Queue, Linked Lists

-- And much more
+And more...

-### 📁 Structure
+📁 Structure
-Each problem is stored in a separate folder or file, including:
+Each problem is stored in a separate folder, following this format:

-- Problem title
+php-template
+Copy
+Edit
+<Category>/<Difficulty>/<Problem Number.
+Title>/<Problem Number.
+Title>.cpp
+Example:
+Array/Easy/1.
+Two Sum/1.
+Two Sum.cpp

+Each file includes:

+The problem title with its number

-- Link to the original problem on LeetCode
+A link to the original problem on LeetCode

-- Explanation in comments (when available)
+An explanation in comments (when available)

-### 🎯 Goal
+🎯 Goals

-- Get ready for coding interviews
+Prepare effectively for coding interviews

-- Improve problem-solving skills
+Sharpen problem-solving skills

-- Systematically study algorithms and data structures
+Study algorithms and data structures in a structured way